Arc'teryx Venta SV Review

 This jacket is best suited to downhill skiing and snowboarding in warmer weather, and around town.
 It works very well for hiking in very cold weather, and moderately well for climbing.

 Softshells in general, and windproof softshells even more so, are a luxurious (poor value) type of apparel.
-They're very comfortable and can be fantastic if you have the cash for them.
-We recommend purchasing a hardshell jacket and a wind jacket before a softshell.
+Still, they're very comfortable and can be fantastic if you have the cash for them.

 — Chris McNamara and Max Neale